--> CLICK HERE to watch the 2012 Best of the Road video of College Station.

 The George Bush Presidential Library and Museum is one of the region's most popular tourist attractions with more than 125,000 annual visitors.
 Former President George H. W. Bush and Barbara make College Station their second home and are often seen around town.

-College Station’s 52 public parks cover more than 1,400 acres, with many providing amenities such as tennis and basketball courts, swimming pools, hiking trails, dog parks, playgrounds, picnic pavilions, walking/jogging and nature trails, along with a competition-quality skate park and a large outdoor amphitheater and festival site.
+College Station’s 52 public parks cover more than 1,400 acres, with many providing amenities such as tennis and basketball courts, swimming pools, hiking trails, dog parks, playgrounds, picnic pavilions, walking/jogging and nature trails, along with a competition-quality skate park and more than 60 miles of bike trails.
 The city offers a variety of adult and youth recreational programs such as softball, basketball, volleyball and kickball leagues, summer swim lessons, and a competitive swim team, just to name a few.

 BRIGHT BUSINESS FUTURE